Alcohol Withdrawal Management

 Seizures may occur as early as 8 hours after the last drink and typically peak during this period.
 Approximately 10% of symptomatic individuals experience withdrawal seizures.

-Seizures are generalized tonic-clonic, meaning the body stiffens and then jerks rhythmically.
-They typcally last less than 5 minutes.
+These are generalized tonic-clonic seizures, meaning the body stiffens and then jerks rhythmically, often lasting less than 5 minutes.

 Other signs/symptoms: Agitation, heavy sweating, tremors, involuntary eye movements, nausea, vomiting, diarrhea, fever, heart rate over 120 bpm, and blood pressure above 160 mmHg.